Benefits Of Gardening

 Matt delivered seeds to a new customer in Lytle on Monday evening.
 As soon as he did, he let me know where he left them.
 I emailed the customer and I thought that was that.
 They did not see the email so today, they told David they never got the seeds.
 They did not go out and look.
 If you are expecting a package and you have a locked gate, where do you think the package will be?

-This evening, to watch Kitchen Nightmares, I made enchiladas and rice.
+This evening, I made enchiladas and rice.
+We ate them while we watched Kitchen Nightmares with Gordon Ramsay.
 They were very good.

 The wind started blowing hard during the show and it got down in the 30s by the time I went to bed.

-Now, let's discuss how gardening can impact the environment positively.
+Now, let's discuss the benefits of gardening and how it can impact the environment positively.
 By growing your own food, you're reducing the carbon footprint that comes with transporting goods from faraway places.

 You're also contributing to biodiversity.
 Gardens can become mini-ecosystems, attracting beneficial insects, bees, and birds.
 Our garden plants attract bees and butterflies all spring, summer, and fall.
 My zinnias are always full of pollinators.
 Hummingbirds flit from one colorful bloom to another and there are always bees, especially now that we have our own hives.
 When the butterflies migrate, they always stop here.